neveldo/TextGenerator/README.md

 # Tags

-DThe tags that appears in the template are replaced by the matching values.
+The tags that appears in the template are replaced by the matching values.
 Example :
+Data :
-Data : ['%my_tag%' => 'dolor']
+    ['%my_tag%' => 'dolor']
+Template :
-Template : Lorem %my_tag% ipsum
+    Lorem %my_tag% ipsum
+Result :
-Result : Lorem dolor ipsum
+    Lorem dolor ipsum

 # Core functions :